kleetus/docker-based-gitian-builder/README.md

 4. Have any people that you trust signed this key?
 5. Does Wlad still have custody of his private key that signed SHASUMS.asc?

 All unknowns.
 Under the circumstances, you have to take a risk that Wlad's signature is good to go.
 But, if you complete your own deterministic build of Bitcoin, you can simply compare the hashes in SHA256SUMS.asc directly.
+You can also check if other people have done the same and compare your results to theirs.
+You can also perform the build process on an air-gapped computer and compare the results.

 ## How to use this project?